 5 WAYS TO IMPROVE YOUR PUBLIC SPEAKING AND PRESENTATION SKILLS

-How can I improve my presentations and public speaking skills in a short space of time?
-This is a question on the minds of many executives that are giving presentation to their clients and peers every day.
+How can I improve my presentations and public speaking skills in a short span of time?
+This is a question on the minds of many executives that are giving presentation to their clients and peers every day..

-When you think about giving a presentation, are you delighted at the prospect of sharing your knowledge or does an old familiar feeling of dread emerge at the prospect of speaking in public?
-If you have a real fear of public speaking, I suggest some individual coaching sessions.
-Developing your skills in this area should really be part of your on-going professional development plan, but here are some tips on getting more comfortable with your audience and addressing any public speaking anxiety you may have.
+When you think about giving a presentation, are you delighted at the prospect of sharing your knowledge or does an old familiar feeling of anxiety emerge at the prospect of speaking in public?
+If you have a fear of public speaking, I suggest some individual coaching sessions.
+Presentation skills training should really be part of your on-going professional development plan, but here are some public speaking tips on getting more comfortable with your audience and addressing any public speaking anxiety you may have.
+These will help you plan a good presentation.

 When you are speaking in public and have an audience watching you, the only thing that matters is how your audience is experiencing your presentation.
 Are they having a quality experience in what they see and hear from you as a presenter?
 Everything you say should help the audience understand the purpose of the presentation, get something valuable from what you are saying and walk away with an action.
+This is the most important presentation skills you should improve.
 How many times have you sat in a presentation bored to death by the long introductions about the merits and the great achievements of the speaker?
-Save this information til last and only present it if it’s relevant.
+Save this information until the last and only present it if it’s relevant.
 Nowadays, people are overloaded with information and they can only take in what is relevant, so make it all about your audience.

 PowerPoint presentations are as ubiquitous a tool as the phone in business.
 People are used to cramming their PowerPoint with information, bullet points and very often using it as a reading tool throughout the presentation.
 This doesn’t always create the intended impact.
-To improve a PowerPoint presentation, it is important to understand what the purpose of it is.
+To improve a PowerPoint presentation, it is important to understand its purpose.
 It is there as a visual support tool, not a reading tool.

-When you design your PowerPoint, a rule of thumb to make the most impact is: Think three minutes per slide.
+Public speaking tips for a PowerPoint presentation: When you design your PowerPoint, a rule of thumb to make the most impact is: Think three minutes per slide.
 The more visual pictures you have, the better.
 Use only key words and images to convey an idea.
 Take advantage of the SmartArt to demonstrate stats or flow charts or to link your ideas.
 It will ensure your audience retains more.
-The most important thing is to get rid of all those bullet points.
-Everything you have in the bullet points, turn it into a hand out and combine this with the visual graphics on your PowerPoint software.
-One important but often forgotten idea: Never turn your back to the audience and read from the slides on the wall.
-Read from your laptop and use one the best tool out there, a clicker to help you navigate the slides.
+The most important trick is to get rid of all those bullet points.
+Everything you have in the bullet points, turn it into a hand out and combine this with the visual graphics.
+One important but often forgotten public speaking tip: Never turn your back to the audience and read from the slides on the wall.
+Read from your laptop and use one of the best tool out there, a clicker to help you navigate the slides.
 There is nothing worse than seeing a presenter move back and forth to the keyboard to move to the next slide.

 3. Deliver your presentation with style